tsgates/arch-wiki-markdown/wiki/Pam_mount.md

 In general, you have to edit configuration files in /etc/pam.d so that pam_mount will be called on login.
 The correct order of entries in each file is important.
-It is probably necessary to change both /etc/pam.d/login and the file for your display manager (e.g., Slim or GDM).
+It is necessary to edit /etc/pam.d/system-auth as shown below.
+If you use a display manager (e.g., Slim or GDM) edit its file, too.
 Example configuration files follow, with the added lines in bold.

     /etc/pam.d/system-auth